luar123/zigbee_esphome/README.md

 ### Hardware Required

 * One development board with ESP32-H2 or ESP32-C6 SoC acting as Zigbee end-device (that you will load ESPHome with the example config to).
-  * For example the official [ESP32-H2-DevKitM-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32h2/esp32-h2-devkitm-1/user_guide.html) development kit board.
+  * For example, the official [ESP32-H2-DevKitM-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32h2/esp32-h2-devkitm-1/user_guide.html) development kit board.
 * [AHT10 Temperature+Humidity Sensor](https://next.esphome.io/components/sensor/aht10) connected to I2C pins (SDA: 12, SCL: 22) for the aht10 example.
 * A USB cable for power supply and programming.
 * (Optional) A USB-C cable to get ESP32 logs from the UART USB port (UART0).